amohapatra3/amohapatra3.github.io/website/src/pages/about.md

 ## Academic journey

 I graduated with a Bachelor's degree from the University of Wisconsin-Madison in May 2023.
 I studied computer science and journalism, was on the dean's list for six semesters, and received a couple scholarships from the journalism school.
-I was also an active member of the [Daily Cardinal](https://www.dailycardinal.com/page/about-us), UW-Madison's leading on-campus student newspaper.
+I was also an active member of the [Daily Cardinal](https://www.dailycardinal.com/page/about-us), a student organization that is UW-Madison's leading on-campus student newspaper.
 The following are some highlights from my time at the Cardinal:

 ### Senior Staff Writer: January 2021 to May 2023